Software I use #

 - Privacy badger: Blocks ads and tracking cookies that do not respect the Do Not Track setting in the browser.
 It is complementary to uBlock Origin, which uses lists to block conten.
 Privacy Badger learns what content it should block and might catch trackers that are not yet listed.

 - Bitwarden: The Bitwarden extension makes it easy to create, store and access passwords.
 It provides auto-fill functionality and works really well across devices.

 - Tomato clock: A simple productivity extension that helps with time management.
 Not riddled with features, just a simple timer to start and stop your pomodoro.
 It definitly helped me to get focus-work done and manage interruptions.

 - Multi-Account containers: Open browser tabs in a separate box (container) for each of my clients.
-No more opening a different browsers to check a personal / work / client X mail.
-I’ve created a acontainer per client and this way I can sign into two, three, twelve different accounts on the same site (e.g. Jira, Office Outlook, Slack, developer portal).
+No more opening different browsers to check personal / work / client X mail.
+I’ve created a container per client and this way I can sign into two, three, twelve different accounts on the same site (e.g. Jira, Office Outlook, Slack, developer portal).
 The add-on adds features such as automatically open specific sites (urls) in a container.